pvinoda/app-tracking-system/Contributing.md

 4. We will go through the request and merge it after the testing.
 ##

+# Code Style and Guidelines
+We maintain a consistent code style to ensure readability and maintainability across the project.
+Before contributing, please familiarize yourself with our coding guidelines:

+1. Use meaningful variable and function names.
+2. Comment your code as needed for clarity.
+3. Keep lines of code reasonably short (around 80-100 characters).
+4. Follow the style guidelines for JavaScript and Pythong, depending on the files being worked on.
+##

+# Branching Strategy:

+We follow the branching strategy for our project.
+Here's how it works:

+main: The master branch represents the latest stable release of the project.
+This branch is production-ready. feature branches: for fixing bugs or implementing new features, create a new branch off main.
+Use a descriptive names for the work being done.

+When you are ready to contribute, commit your changes to your new branch, create a pull request, and merge into main Make sure to properly document commits and pull requests.
+##

+# Issue Tracking:

+We use GitHub Issues to track tasks, bugs, and enhancements.
+Here's how to work with issues:

+1. To report a bug or request a new feature, please search for existing issues before creating a new one.
+2. When creating a new issue, be as clear and descriptive as possible.
+3. If you're interested in working on an issue, comment on it to let others know.
+4. Use issue templates, if available, to provide structured information.

 # Contributor Covenant Code of Conduct